smartdevicelink/sdl_evolution/proposals/NNNN-SDL-passenger-mode.md

 > "I am not driving"

-This will disable the lockscreen, and for the remainder of that app's session, allow the app to discard distracted driver `DD_On` or `DD_Off` notifications from Core.
+This will disable the lock screen, and for the remainder of that app's session, allow the app to discard distracted driver `DD_On` or `DD_Off` notifications from Core.
 This will allow access to the application's UI while allowing the features of SDL to be used in the vehicle.

 ## Potential downsides